LiebelJ/YellowDuckyChat/README.md

 # YellowDuckyChat
 visit - http://aws.yellowducky.co:8080/

-use lazy script to install npm packages, docker images, and starting docker-compose
+Use lazy script to install npm packages, docker images, and starting docker-compose Use at your own risk! :)

 ```
 $ ./lazy.sh